kaiorosa1/100-days-of-code/r1-log.md

 I've worked on some React challenges on FCC.
 I've learned about lifecycles and how to use css inline styles within React.
 Worked on Rodrigo's portfolio.

+### R1D77

+I've worked a bit more my React App and I've done some React Challenges.
+I've done some React challenges on FCC.